ndegheselle/Fantoche-automation/readme.md

 Backend Requirements:

+- One supervisor that handles comms between clients and workers.
+Supervisor is an unique entry point for simplification sake.
-- Workers to execute tasks that can be horizontally scaled.
+- Workers that can be horizontally scaled to execute tasks.
-- Fast real-time communication (as opposed to loops with delays).
+- Fast real-time communication between workers and supervisor (as opposed to loops with delays).

 ## Architecture